mariuszlas/Countdown-Extended/README.md

 # Countdown

 Countdown is a quiz app created by @mariuszlas , @jasminappleby , @Gorazd-Sumkovski and @tobikuyo

-You can play our app here: *link*
+You can play our app here: [(https://countdown-quizzz.netlify.app/)]

 ## Installation & Usage